adamcobabe/mrv/doc/source/gettingstarted.rst

 ===================
 Getting an Overview
 ===================
-Besides the fact that you need to be familiar with Python, you should be able to get started with MayaRV quickly by working though the Usage Guide: :ref:`usage-label`.
+Besides the fact that you need to be familiar with Python, you should be able to get started with Mrv quickly by working though the Usage Guide: :ref:`usage-label`.

 ================
 Helping Yourself